PhD in Economics, 2022

 Vienna University of Economics and Business, Vienna

-I analyze the causal effects of liberalizing access to emergency hormonal contraception (EHC), also known as the morning after pill, on young adults’ reproductive behav- ior in England.
-The liberalization, which changed the prescription status from “on doctor’s prescription only” to “available without prescription in pharmacies”, created easier and more timely access to EHC for all women aged 16 years or older.
-In a the- oretical model of individual behavior I find that EHC, which can be seen as insurance against pregnancies, acts both as a substitute for regular contraception, as well as a substitute for abortions.
+I analyze the causal effects of liberalizing access to emergency hormonal contraception (EHC), also known as the morning after pill, on young adults’ reproductive behavior in England.
+The liberalization, which changed the prescription status from on doctor’s prescription only to available without prescription in pharmacies, created easier and more timely access to EHC for all women aged 16 years or older.
+In a novel theoretical model of individual behavior I find that EHC, which can be seen as a means of insurance against pregnancies, acts both as a substitute for regular contraception, as well as a substitute for abortions.
 This creates the need for analyzing the issue empirically since overall effects on outcomes such as births and abortions are unclear.
 Using a difference-in-differences approach, I find that easier access to EHC increases births only among 20-24 year olds.
-I find no effects on abortions or sexually transmitted infections.
+I find no effects on abortions for any age group.
+These findings are in line with easier EHC access leading to more unplanned but not unwanted children.

 Undergraduate, Spring 2022, Fall 2022